uthvah/locksidian/README.md

 1. Download the latest release of the Locksidian add-on from the [Releases](https://github.com/SineCrepusculum/locksidian/releases) page.
 2. In Obsidian, go to **Settings > Third-party Plugins**.
 3. Enable **Community Plugins** if you haven't already.
-4. Click on **Open folder for community plugins**.
+4. Open the folder for community plugins.
+5. Create a new folder inside called 'locksidian'
-5. Extract the downloaded ZIP file into the community plugins folder.
+6. Copy the 3 downloaded file into the folder.
-6. Restart Obsidian.
+7. Restart Obsidian.
-7. Locksidian should now appear in the list of installed plugins in the Obsidian settings.
+8. Locksidian should now appear in the list of installed plugins in the Obsidian settings.

 ## Usage